ribault/CFT-Review/README.md

 To have the article on GitHub could already be useful by enabling readers to directly correct misprints, without having to go through the author.
 The hope is however that more substantial contributions will be made.
-If this occurs, it may become necessary to modify the authorship of the resulting text.
-How and when to submit future versions to Arxiv would also have to be sorted out.
+(If this occurs, it may become necessary to modify the authorship of the resulting text.)

 The BIB file contains hundreds of references, many more than are really used.
 The superfluous references have not been removed, because some of them could be useful later,